Jake McCarthy Player Props: Diamondbacks vs. Padres

-After going 0-for-4 in his last game, Jake McCarthy and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Seth Lugo) at 9:40 PM ET on Friday.
+After batting .038 with two walks in his past 10 games, Jake McCarthy and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Joe Musgrove) at 8:10 PM ET on Saturday.

-He had a hitless performance in his previous game (0-for-4) against the Padres.

 Jake McCarthy Game Info & Props vs. the Padres